Bertrand/handlebars-objc/doc/WritingHelpers.md

 NSLog(@"rendered value : '%@'", renderedTemplate);
 ```

-In your console you should see:
+In your console, you should see:
 ```
 rendered value : 'Elements sorted by ascending first name:
 Alan Turing